-REVA, S.D. ?
-An Odessa, Texas, man has been identified as the person who died Friday in a one-vehicle crash northeast of Reva, S.D.
+RAPID CITY, S.D. ?
+A Rapid City, S.D., man has been identified as the person who died Saturday in a one-vehicle crash north of Rapid City.

 Organizations across South Dakota are serving free meals to the state?s youth this summer as a part of the Summer Food Service Program and Seamless Summer Option.
 Children age 18 and younger may receive a meal free of charge at participating sites, which include organizations such as nonprofits, schools, libraries and local governments.

 CUSTER, S.D. ?
 The South Dakota Department of Transportation says a chip seal and fog seal application will be applied to highways 87, 89, 16A and 18 in the Custer area beginning Friday, May 31.

 NISLAND, S.D. ?
 A Vale, S.D., man has been identified as the person who died Saturday in a one-vehicle rollover southeast of Nisland.

 Information regarding school districts? performance on improving the educational outcomes of students with disabilities is now available online.
 The Special Education Report is released annually by June 1.